Here's a short version BIO:

 I joined my first band when I was 15 (recruited after a rousing karaoke version of Don't Stop Believing at a High School Talent Show.)
 This band, Majestic, was just the first of about a million rock-n-roll cover bands I would eventually participate in, rippin' everything from Judas Priest to Donna Summer to Boston.
 The Toys, Casino, Two of a Kind, Fever and Witness Protection are a few of the names I can remember.

-When I was 18, I gave up a full academic scholarship to the University of Hartford to go hang out with friends attending the Guitar Institute of Technology in California (see? this has always been my problem!)
-The problem I had there was the drinking age.
-I wasn't old enough to even play in the bars!
-So I came home.
-That's my story and I'm sticking to it!
+When I was 18, I gave up a full academic scholarship to the University of Hartford to go hang out with friends attending the Guitar Institute of Technology in California.
+I lost a lot of weight, got really tan, and came back home to Connecticut three months later.
+Read my memoir for all the reasons...

 I planned to just do a simple solo album with some acoustic guitar, some clumsy chord progressions, and straightforward lyrics.
 But I found myself rehearsing the songs in my basement with some guys who just kept showing up: Dave Foret on bass, John Jeff (JJ) on lead guitar, Steve Pranulis on keys, and Kevin Clark on drums.
 We recorded the songs with Jon Quinn at In Phaze Audio studios in Griswold, Connecticut, in a barn.
 Mastering was by Dave Locke from JPMasters in Charlotte, North Carolina.
 And we went to press.
 I launched a web site, established a mailing list, and started doing gigs as the Sue Menhart Band.
 The album "Torn" is available digitally at My Store.